 Mate Translate is a convenient way to translate selected text as you browse the internet.
 Highlight text on any webpage to translate it.
 Mate currently supports 103 different languages.
 You can learn more about Mate Translate here.

-Today more than ever, people need to be able to use their productivity tools on the go, and that includes their web browser, regardless of what country they are in or what language they speak.
-Being able to translate webpages on the go no matter what device you are using is critical.
+Today more than ever, people browse the web using their smartphones and tablets, so being able to translate webpages on the go no matter what device you are using is critical.

 How to translate a website on an iPhone